jfrog/research/vulnerabilities/undefined-variable-usage-in-proxy-leads-to-remote-denial-of-service-xray-520917.md

 ## Affected versions

-(,2.1.1), Fixed in 2.1.1
+[2.0.0, 2.1.1), Fixed in 2.1.1

 ## Description

-A remote attacker can trigger a denial of service in the socket.remoteAddress variable, by sending a crafted HTTP request.
+A remote attacker can trigger a denial of service by sending a crafted HTTP request, causing the socket.remoteAddress variable to be undefined.
 Usage of the undefined variable raises a TypeError exception.

 ## PoC